wigy/rtds-query/README.md

 as an array.
 Allowed only at the top level of the query description.

 ### `join`
+Define inner join between tables.
+Argument is a pair of two keys in the format `table.column`.
+Note that table must be the original table name and NOT alias.
+Also columns do no need to be listed in the `select`.

 ### `leftJoin`
+Define left join between tables.
+Argument is a pair of two keys in the format `table.column`.
+Note that table must be the original table name and NOT alias.
+Also columns do no need to be listed in the `select`.

 ### `members`
 An array of query descriptions, interpreted as additional joins in the query, which are assigned as an additional members to the parent object using the table name (or its alias from `as`) as a name of the member.

+### `order`
+To set order for results a single string or multiple strings of the column names can be used.
+If the name is prefixed with `-`, then the order is descending.

 ### `pk`
 Primary keys for the related table.
 If not defined, the default is single key `id`.
 If given